jackjyq/Instacram/backend/README.md

 deactivate
 ```

-This method creates a space in which the backend can run without
-clashing with any other python packages and issues on your local account.
-If you don't care you can run the backend in the global space as such.
+3. At CSE and an your own computer, you can just install the necessary packages.
+This risks breaking other application which uses other versions of these packages.

 ```bash
 cd backend